needle-mirror/com.unity.xr.arfoundation/Documentation~/ar-debug-menu.md

 # AR Foundation Debug Menu

 The AR Foundation Debug Menu is a menu used to surface tracking information and visualize trackables.
-Menu functionality can be attached to any scene with an `ARSession`, `ARSessionOrigin`, and `Camera` using the `ARDebugMenu` script.
+Menu functionality can be attached to any scene with an `ARSession`, `XROrigin`, and `Camera` using the `ARDebugMenu` script.

 Currently, the menu provides information about the following:
-- AR Session Origin
+- XR Origin
 - FPS
 - Tracking Mode
 - Planes